Cowboy Caviar Quesadillas

 I like to make this first so the acid from the vinegar can start softening the beans and marrying the flavors together.

-Step 2: Season and Warm the Chicken with BBQ Sauce
+Step 2: Sauce and Heat Chicken

 • 2 lb chicken